Latonis/stm32-linux-tutorial/README.md

 HAL_Delay(500);
 ```
 4. Save the file
-5. Open a terminal is VS Code again
+5. Open a terminal in VS Code again
    - `` Control + Shift + ` ``
 6. Build the project
    -  `make`
 7. Flash the project to the board
    - `make flash`
-8. You're now blinked the red LED (`LED3`) on the board!
+8. You're now blinking the red LED (`LED3`) on the board!